jd-solanki/jd-solanki.github.io/src/cheatsheet/linux.md

 - Users having UID >= 1000 are normal users & < 1000 are system users
 - System users are helpful when we want to run something/cron in background
 - View users in `/etc/passwd` file & groups in `/etc/group` file
+- If someone has permission like `rw-` for directory, it means user can view the content of the directory and add files to it but can't navigate to it.

 ```shell
 sudo useradd myuser # create a user